Free shipping in the Netherlands & Belgium from €75*

 Step 3: Add your scoby: the fermentation process begins

-- Note the date you started fermenting on a sticker or on the jar itself with a glass marker.
+• Note the date you started fermenting on a sticker, or on the jar itself with a glass marker.
+The cooled sweet tea can be poured into a clean 2-liter glass jar for fermentation.

 Step 4: the first taste tests

-- After 7 days, the SCOBY has done its work and the sugars have turned into acids.
+After 7 days, the SCOBY has done its work and the sugars have turned into acids.
 You can start tasting your brew after about 5 or 6 days .
 Once you get the hang of it, you'll get a feel for how long it takes for your brew to reach a state you like.
-Taste with a straw, a wine sifter (test pipette), or scoop some kombucha out of your jar with a wooden spoon.
-From day 5, or once your SCOBY is properly formed, you shouldn't worry about the jar moving around.
-If you prefer your kombucha less sweet, let your batch ferment so the bacteria and yeast can continue to consume the sugars.
+Taste with a straw, a wine thief (test pipette), or scoop some kombucha out of your jar with a wooden spoon.
+From day 5, or once your SCOBY is fully formed, you shouldn't worry about it moving around.
+If you prefer your kombucha less sweet, let it ferment so the bacteria and yeast can continue to consume the sugars.
+If you prefer a sweeter flavor, stop the fermentation process a bit earlier to leave more sugar.
 Keep tasting daily until it tastes good to you ; 7-9 days of fermentation is a good guideline.

 Summary: If you're happy with the taste, store your SCOBY and some kombucha at room temperature (to use later to brew a new batch).
 Store any remaining kombucha in the refrigerator until you're ready to start the second fermentation.